software-mansion/starknet.py/docs/quickstart.rst

 .. warning::

-    ``GatewayClient`` is deprecated and will not be supported in the future.
-Please use :ref:`FullNodeClient`.
+    Gateway / Feeder Gateway API will become deprecated in the future.
+As a result, GatewayClient won't work and will eventually be removed.
+Consider migrating to :ref:`FullNodeClient`.

 :ref:`GatewayClient` will make requests directly to Starknet sequencer through `gateway` or `feeder_gateway` endpoints.
 It can be used to either query the blockchain state or add new transactions.